oldwinter/knowledge-garden/Sources/Articles/markdownload/One-Touch to Inbox Zero：How I Spend 17 Minutes Per Day on Email.md

 These are the rules that govern where “stuff” flows to.
 Follow these steps until you’ve cleared your inbox.

-Then, importantly, _close Gmail_.
+Then, importantly,*close Gmail*.

 You won’t need a continuous feed of new updates when you know you will catch true emergencies with emergency scans and attend to everything else in, at most, 24-48 hours.

-In case I was too subtle, notice that, in every case, _without exception_, you finish processing each email by archiving it, which removes it from your inbox while keeping a backup copy.
+In case I was too subtle, notice that, in every case,*without exception*, you finish processing each email by archiving it, which removes it from your inbox while keeping a backup copy.
 You never “put it back into inbox.”
 You never “leave it for later.”

-**Never.** Harness the power of now:
+**Never.**Harness the power of now:

 > Remember that there is only one important time and it is Now.
 The present moment is the only time over which we have dominion. — Leo Tolstoy

-### Any system with an unchecked positive feedback loop **will** ultimately **destroy itself**
+### Any system with an unchecked positive feedback loop**will**ultimately**destroy itself**

-The real value of creating a system for processing email is not that you can send and receive _even more_ emails.
+The real value of creating a system for processing email is not that you can send and receive*even more*emails.
 In fact, this is a big part of the problem.

-Email exhibits **powerful positive feedback loops**: the more emails you send and receive, the more your colleagues and managers and partners and vendors and clients feel compelled to send and receive.
+Email exhibits**powerful positive feedback loops**: the more emails you send and receive, the more your colleagues and managers and partners and vendors and clients feel compelled to send and receive.
 We wage a negative sum arms race against each other, our enhanced efficiency making the problem progressively worse.

 As Donella Meadows [writes](http://www.donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/), positive feedback loops are sources of growth and explosion, but also sources of erosion and collapse.
-A system with an unchecked positive feedback loop **will ultimately destroy itself** — thus we’re now seeing the demands of 24/7 connectivity encroaching on our fundamental biological and neurochemical limits.
+A system with an unchecked positive feedback loop**will ultimately destroy itself** — thus we’re now seeing the demands of 24/7 connectivity encroaching on our fundamental biological and neurochemical limits.

-We can use _negative_ feedback loops to try and restore balance — digital detoxes, work-life balance seminars, meditation retreats, goal-setting and values exercises, New Year’s Resolutions— but none of these will be enough if we keep pouring the **fuel of reactivity** on the fire of runaway positive feedback loops.
+We can use*negative*feedback loops to try and restore balance — digital detoxes, work-life balance seminars, meditation retreats, goal-setting and values exercises, New Year’s Resolutions—but none of these will be enough if we keep pouring the**fuel of reactivity**on the fire of runaway positive feedback loops.

 That is our real goal — lowering our reactivity is an end in itself, because anything that forces you to react controls you.

 The sign that you’ve changed, that the system is working, will be the day you receive a hysterical Very Important Email, with Urgent Deadlines and Scary Consequences, and you will feel nothing as it gets mundanely processed in just the same way as every other email.

-You won’t react — you will _decide_ to act.
+You won’t react — you will*decide*to act.

 You will start to understand that a red High Priority label is just a theory — someone else’s theory about the meaning of an action and its relationship to a goal.